 The newly developed CoMo DataCenter 2.0 (CDC) provides not only an overview of the status of each injection molding machine, but also the option for production monitoring and process analysis, also on mobile devices.
 CDC links all the user's CoMo Injection Systems, even across different production sites, seamlessly combining process- and quality-related production data for both live and completed orders in one database.
 This ensures unlimited comparability of data – and fulfills the growing customer demand for documentation and traceability of production data.

-Kistler will be presenting its products for comprehensive monitoring of the injection mold-ing process at NPE in Orlando, March 23 -27, 2015 at stand W3063 in hall B.
+Kistler will be presenting its products for comprehensive monitoring of the injection molding process at Chinaplas in Guangzhou, May 20-23, 2015 at stand F53 in hall 9.2.

 Image 1: If the cable of the cavity pressure sensor Type 6183C is damaged, it can be replaced on-site by the user quickly and easily.